codex-academy/codeX_ReleaseOneNarrativeWorkbook/NodeServerOnDigitalOcean.md

 # Setup Ubuntu, Node JS server with MySQL

-Create a new Ubuntu server on Digital Ocean
+Create a new Ubuntu server on Digital Ocean.
+Be sure that your Code Menter sent you an email invitation to Digital Ocean.

+## Login

-Login to it using root and then execute
+Once you have a server login to it using [ssh](https://en.wikipedia.org/wiki/Secure_Shell)

+In a terminal login to your remote server using ssh:

+`ssh root@<your ip address>`

+You will be prompted for a password - use the password that Digital Ocean emailed you.
+You will also need to change your root password.
+Follow the prompts to change the password.

 `apt-get update`